aanandDMG/Question2/README.md

 externalIPs section, it should be any public IPaddress having port 80 opened.

 3 Once all above steps are done kindly verify endpoints from, kubectl describe services <service-name-listed-in-service.yaml>

+**Note : ExternalIPS is for the bare metals, on cloud they take care of the public ip part.